vuongvu1/today-i-learned/content/post/css-the-empty-css-pseudo-class.md

 ## Usage

-The class is useful in some cases such as when there's "no data" passed to a list:
+This pseudo-class is useful in some cases such as when there's no data is passed to a list:

 ```jsx
 export default function App() {